isaumya/wp-server-stats/README.md

 So, in WordPress remo the plugin version number will follow like this **X.X.X**, whereas in Github the version number with follow like this **X.X.X.X** where the last **X** denotes beta phase

 ## Changelog
+### 1.3.1, October 8, 2016

+* Major release with a bunch of code improvement
+* Now the plugin has it's own admin settings menu found inside Settings > WP Server Stats, from where users can easily tweak the various aspect of the plugin
+* Support WordPress's native colorpicker inside WP Admin Menu
+* Option to change script refresh interval along with various color options
+* Most major release since the first release of the plugin
+* This plugin is now added in [Github Repo](https://github.com/isaumya/wp-server-stats) for more streamlined development

 ### 1.2.1, June 24, 2016

 * Major bug fix with the new shell ececution logic improvement